Pull Requests and Branches

 JIRA-FEATURE-(e.g. JIRA-FEATURE-1234, JIRA-FEATURE-testing, JIRA-FEATURE-fixbbug), it will deploy to a staging cluster to namespace

-- In all other cases of branches or pull request it will just build the docker image without deploying it anywhere
+- In all other cases of branches or pull requests it will just build the Docker image without deploying it anywhere

 You can see that if a developer creates an unrelated branch (that doesn’t match the expected name), no deployment will take place: